 Arkansas Surgical Hospital will adjust your balance to match your in-network benefits.
 There is no difference in the amount you would owe to any other in-network hospital.Â Arkansas Surgical Hospital accepts most insurances.
 Please contact our business office for specific information about your insurance.
 If your last name begins with A-K call 501-748-8079 for names beginning with L-Z call 501-748-8076.
 If you have questions about Radiology, Pain or MRI call 501-748-8013.

 Our physician ownership is very important to patients!
 The Department of Health & Human Services has reported that physician-owned hospitals provide a high level of quality care, offer value for the patients in the additional amenities they provide, and have much lower complication rates than general hospitals.
 Additionally, at physician-owned hospitals, the nurse-to-patient ratio is significantly better than in general hospitals.
-At Arkansas Surgical Hospital, we staff our patient care unit with a ratio of one (1) Registered Nurse for every five (5) patients.
+At Arkansas Surgical Hospital, we staff our patient care unit with an average ratio of one (1) Registered Nurse for every five (5) patients.
 Additionally, all RNs are certified in Advanced Cardiac Life Saving procedures.

 This term refers to those services, as defined by your insurance company, that are medically appropriate.
 Your insurance company may determine that some or all of the services that you receive during your hospital stay are not â€œmedically necessary.â€ Should this occur, you will receive notification from your insurance company that these services may not be payable by your plan, as well as a letter from the hospital outlining your financial responsibilities for these services.
 For more information, contact the Business Office at 501.748.8000.